ecstatic-morse/blag/content/posts/quantifier-elimination.md

 \end{align*}
 </p>

-We'll add our unrelated constraints back in to get our final result, an equivalent quantifier free formula for any existentially quantified one:
+By adding our unrelated constraints back in, we obtain an equivalent quantifier free formula for any existentially quantified one:

 <p>
 \begin{align*}